A type of black roof discoloration caused by algae. Sometimes referred to as fungus growth.

 Atactic polypropylene.
 A plastic polymer used in the modification of asphalt.

-American Society for Testing and Materials.
-A voluntary organization concerned with development of consensus standards, testing procedures, and specifications.
+Previously known as American Society for Testing and Materials, ASTM International is a voluntary organization concerned with development of consensus standards, testing procedures, and specifications.

 A bituminous waterproofing agent applied to roofing materials during manufacture.

 An asphalt-based cement used to bond roofing materials.
 Also known as flashing cement or mastic; typically conforms to ASTM D 4586 (Asbestos Free) or CGSB 37-GP-5MA.